Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 What Can You Get via Preapproval Access?

-In the United States, non-trial preapproval access operates via two pathways.
-Through the FDA’s expanded access pathway, a physician may seek access to investigational medical products on your behalf: drugs (including biologics), vaccines, and devices.
+In the United States, non-trial preapproval access operates via two different pathways: expanded access or right to try.
+Through the FDA’s expanded access pathway, a physician may seek access to investigational medical products at any point of development on your behalf.
+This includes drugs (including biologics), vaccines, and devices.
 Via the right to try pathway, a physician may seek access to investigational drugs that meet certain criteria.

 In either case, the patient must request access through a doctor who is willing to administer the investigational treatment, and some doctors may be unwilling to do so.
 Neither expanded access nor right to try requires companies to provide their investigational products.
 Therefore, in either case, a patient (via a physician) has a right to ask for access but not a right to be provided the desired product.